 Solution:

-AI-powered autonomous testing adapts to application changes: Autonomous scanning and Machine Learning detect UI modifications or new functionality and update test scenarios accordingly.
+AI-powered testing adapts to application changes: AI scanning and Machine Learning detect UI modifications or new functionality and update test scenarios accordingly.
 This, again, reduces manual maintenance and ensures continuous reliability, even though you deploy several times per day.

 Example: